 In 1950 O. Borůvka started his systematic study of differential equations.
 On the basis of his perfect knowledge of classical analysis, differential geometry and algebra, he developed an original and fruitful theory of global transformations of linear differential equations of the second order.
 He introduced several new notions and methods, solved many open problems in this field, for example, the problem of global equivalence of such equations.
-This qualitative theory of global character, which exhibits a high degree of geometrization and algebraization is collected in his monograph Lineare Differentialtransformationen 2.
-Ordnung, published in German (Berlin 1967) and in English (London 1971).
+The results of this qualitative theory of a global character, which exhibits a high degree of geometrization and algebraization is collected in his monograph Lineare Differential Transformationen 2.
+Ordnung, published in German (Berlin 1967) and in English (London 1967).
 As was the case with differential geometry and algebra, numerous Czech and Slovak as well as foreign mathematicians have exploited Borůvka's methods and results in the theory of differential equations to solve various problems concerning not only equations of the second but also of higher orders.
-The assistance he was giving to the Komenský University in Bratislava for more than ten years in addition to his duties in Brno is highly appreciated by Slovak mathematicians as a substantial contribution to the development of Mathematics in Slovakia.
+The assistance he was giving to the Komenský University in Bratislava for more than ten years in addition to his duties in Brno is highly appreciated by the Slovak mathematicians as a substantial contribution to the development of mathematics in Slovakia.

-Academician O. Borůvka also earned substantial credit for establishing the Institute of Mathematics of the Czechoslovak Academy of Sciences, branch Brno, and for founding the well-known mathematical journal, Archivum Mathematicum, issued by the Masaryk University since 1965.
+Academician O. Borůvka has also well deserved of establishing the Institute of Mathematics of the Czechoslovak Academy of Sciences branch Brno and of founding the well-known mathematical journal, Archivum Mathematicum, issued by the Masaryk University since 1965.

 The great importance of Borůvka's achievements has had wide response in a number of honours awarded to him in Czechoslovakia and abroad, and in numerous invitations to lecture at foreign universities and conferences.
+His contribution to the world science will never be forgotten.